busraslankaya/go-todo-actions/README.md

-# 📝 TO-DO LIST APP
+# 📝 WEB BASED TO-DO LIST APPLICATION

 This is a to-do list application developed with Golang.